|Back to contents||

 This scheme was set up several years ago to provide a public transport service to those in our community who are unable to use trains and buses and who have no access to a car.
 It is particularly aimed at the elderly and less mobile members of our community and the sort of journeys the scheme can be used for are:

 Visits to the Clinic and Surgery in Pinfold Lane, Penkridge.
 Visits as an out-patient to Stafford, Cannock, New Cross, Stoke on Trent Hospitals; Queen Elizabeth Hospital, Birmingham; Manor Hospital, Walsall, etc. Visiting patients who are in hospital or in a Nursing Home.
 Shopping, post office and library visits.
-In fact, any journey where you would, if able, use public transport.
+In fact, any journey where you would, if you were able, use public transport.

 A Fare Table is operated and you will be charged according to the mileage from your home to your destination and return.
 You will not normally be charged for "light" mileage, i.e. the driver's mileage to and from your home, but if the driver has to return home and then come back to collect you, we may have to make an extra charge.
 Cash is accepted in payment of the fares.
 (Travel tokens are no longer being issued or accepted).